 Don't use Form 4137

 Prior to the introduction of Form 8919, workers may have used Form 4137 to report Social Security and Medicare amounts.
-Since 2008, only tipped employees use Form 4137 to report Social Security and Medicare amounts on allocated tips and those not reported by their employers.
+Since 2008, usually only tipped employees use Form 4137 to report Social Security and Medicare amounts on allocated tips and those not reported by their employers.

 Remember, when you use TurboTax to prepare your taxes, we’ll ask you simple questions about your life and work, and fill in all the appropriate tax forms for you.